opencord/cord/docs/scripts/descriptions.md

 DNS Name of the headnode on the system, used to configure NSD DNS aliases.

+## headnode_fabric_bridge

+Name of the fabric bridge interface on the head node.

 ## headnode_nat_interface

 Network interface on the head node that is connected to the internet.
 NAT is